Henchel-Santillan/LunaSys/Docs/OV7670_Summary.md

 # OV7670 Device Overview

 ## Preface
-The OV7670 is a CMOS camera.
-It can operate at a maximum of 30 frames per second (fps) and is limited to VGA resolution (640 x 480 px).
-The OV7670 module used in the Luna project comes without a FIFO buffer.
+The OV7670 is a simple VGA camera module and image processor.
+It promises a maximum of 30 frames per second (fps) and VGA resolution (640 x 480 px).
+The OV7670 module used in the LunaSys project comes without a FIFO buffer.

 <br />